Rare figural sculpture "izemize"

 heavy wood, repainted

-An object of the same motif shown at AHDRC 0096080, a second comparable object from the Jerome Joss Collection, is in the Fowler Museum, UCLA, USA (AHDRC 0096081).
+An object with the same motif published in the AHDRC, no. 0096080.
+A second comparable object from the Jerome Joss Collection, is in the Fowler Museum, UCLA, USA (AHDRC 0096081).

 According to Picton, these carvings, perhaps together with figural carved posts, may have been used to decorate homes of wealthy men or dignitaries.